 • Ensuring that new and existing OSHA standards are as practical, performance-oriented and cost-effective as possible.

-• Restructuring the Occupational Safety and Health Act (OSH Act) to codify collaborative approaches to education, training and technical assistance.
+• Restructuring the Occupational Safety and Health Act to codify collaborative approaches to education, training and technical assistance.

 • Fair and responsible inspection and enforcement policies, regardless of labor affiliation.

-• OSHA's 2016 final Respirable Crystalline Silica rule that is technologically and economically infeasible.
-The final rule lowers the permissible exposure limit from the current standard of 250 micrograms per cubic meter of air to 50 micrograms per cubic meter of air averaged over an eight-hour day, and will require contractors to follow several ancillary provisions.
+• OSHA's 2016 final Respirable Crystalline Silica rule, which lowers the permissible exposure limit from the previous standard of 250 micrograms per cubic meter of air to 50 micrograms per cubic meter of air averaged over an eight-hour day and requires contractors to follow several ancillary provisions.

-• OSHA’s 2016 final rule on electronic injury reporting and anti-retaliation (or Tracking of Workplace Injuries and Illnesses), which requires many employers to electronically submit detailed injury and illness records to OSHA that will be posted on the Internet.
-Also, some forms of post-accident drug testing and accident-free incentive programs will be deemed to be unlawfully retaliatory.
+• OSHA’s 2016 final rule on electronic injury reporting and anti-retaliation (or Tracking of Workplace Injuries and Illnesses), which requires many employers to electronically submit detailed injury and illness records to OSHA that will be posted on the internet.
+Also, some forms of post-accident drug testing and accident-free incentive programs were deemed to be unlawfully retaliatory.

 • Any legislation introducing anti-employer provisions to the OSH Act.